commitdev/zero-frontend-react/README.md

 ## Prerequisites

-- Have CircleCI and Github token setup with the Zero project.
+- Have CircleCI and GitHub token setup with the Zero project.
 - CI-user created via EKS-stack with access to AWS S3.

 ___